fanpu/website/_pages/about.md

 competitions with [PPP](https://pwning.net/).
 I previously interned at [Jane Street](https://www.janestreet.com/), [Meta](https://about.meta.com/), [Asana](https://asana.com/), and [Saleswhale](https://www.saleswhale.com/)
 (acquired 2022).
 I was a TA for [10-708 Probabilistic Graphical Models](https://andrejristeski.github.io/10708-S23/) in the Spring 2023 semester.

+My interests currently lie in large language models and deep learning theory.
-I am broadly interested in rigorously proving why machine learning techniques work and what guarantees we can extract out of them, borrowing tools from theoretical computer science and mathematics.
-My eventual goal is to build a startup in AI/ML using the things that I've learnt, for the betterment of <s>humanity</s> the world.
+It is a really exciting time to be alive and I can't wait to see what the next few years will bring in ML.
+My eventual goal is to build a machine learning startup, for the betterment of <s>humanity</s> the world.

 In my free time, I enjoy bouldering, K-pop dancing, running, reading and learning new things, writing things for my blog, and watching anime.
 I used to do sprint canoe competitively.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
 Most of the banner pictures on my blog posts were taken during these hikes.
 My favorite classroom in CMU is GHC 4303.

 I grew up in my hometown Singapore before moving to the US for college and work.
 I try to go back and visit once a year.